benbalter/benbalter.github.com/_posts/2024-01-05-dissenting-voices.md

 Your team's reaction is equally human, and I'd argue, actually a good thing.[^1] It means their engaged.
 It means they care.
 While you're ready to move on, they're still processing.
 They're still trying to understand.
 The difference between good leaders and great leaders is in the follow through.
 Specifically, in their willingness to engage in the *emotional labor* of helping their team figure out how to move forward.

 That dissent isn't disengagement or obstructionism as it may be easy to misread.
 Quite the opposite.
-They're likely "caremad" - they're upset because they care about ensuring the best possible outcomes and are trying to figure out how to do that.
+They're likely "caremad"[^2] - they're upset because they care about ensuring the best possible outcomes and are trying to figure out how to do that.
 The reality is, questions and dissenting voices are a sign that people care about the decision being made.
 They want to understand the reasoning behind it and they want to have a say in the process.
 And as a leader, it's your job to listen to those voices and to take their concerns into account.

 ## The alternative